Dwight Peck's personal Web site

 The other view from the Tearoom: Mont Blanc.
 Lake Geneva in the middle.

-Time to go home -- the trail sign for the Sentier du Coq, a fine walking path up from Marchissy (830m) through the communal forests past Les Echadex to the Perroude de Marchissy (1429m), a buvette open in summer.
+Time to go home -- the trail sign for the Sentier du Coq, a fine walking path up from Marchissy (830m) through the communal forests past Les Echadex up to the Perroude de Marchissy (1429m), a buvette open in summer.

-Another virgin.
+More virgin snow.
 This will be fun.

 End of the day, everybody exhilirated, nobody crippled in the knees -- a good day!